-The Charter Township is a member of the Grand Blanc Parks and Recreation Commission, which provides recreational services to the residents of the Charter Township and the City of Grand Blanc, Michigan.
-The participating communities provide annual funding for its operations.
-During the current year, the Charter Township contributed \$191,435 for its operations.
-The Charter Township has no equity interest in the Grand Blanc Parks and Recreation Commission at December 31, 2019.
+The Charter Township was a member of the Grand Blanc Parks and Recreation Commission, which provided recreational services to the residents of the Charter Township and the City of Grand Blanc, Michigan.
+The participating communities provided annual funding for its operations.
+During the current year, the Charter Township contributed \$16,906 for its operations.
+The Charter Township had no equity interest in the Grand Blanc Parks and Recreation Commission.
 The Charter Township assumed all operations of the parks and recreation department and senior center as of February 2020.
-The City of Grand Blanc, Michigan has agreed to provide a contribution to the Township for operations of the parks and recreation department.
+The City of Grand Blanc, Michigan has agreed to provide a contribution to the Charter Township for operations of the parks and recreation department.
 Complete financial statements for the Grand Blanc Parks and Recreation Commission can be obtained from the Charter Township's administrative offices.

-The Charter Township is a member of the Grand Blanc Fire Commission (the "Fire commission"), which provides fire protection services to the residents of the Charter Township and the City of Grand Blanc, Michigan.
-The participating communities provide annual funding for its operations.
+The Charter Township was a member of the Grand Blanc Fire Commission (the "Fire Commission"), which provided fire protection services to the residents of the Charter Township and the City of Grand Blanc, Michigan.
+The participating communities provided annual funding for its operations.
 The Fire Commission stopped operating as a joint department in April 2019.
 The Charter Township provided service at a cost to the City of Grand Blanc, Michigan until July 2019.
 At that time, all township fire operations were moved to 5371 S. Saginaw Street, as well as Fire Station #2 on Baldwin Road.
-The Fire Commission is in the process of finalizing the closeout of all assets and accounts, and the City of Grand Blanc, Michigan and Charter Township will enter into a memorandum of understanding related to the dissolution in 2020.
+The Fire Commission finalized the process of the closeout of all assets and accounts in the current year, and the City of Grand Blanc, Michigan and Charter Township entered into a memorandum of understanding related to the dissolution.
+This resulted in the Charter Township receiving \$596,911 of cash and capital assets with a fair market value of \$2,255,685.
 Complete financial statements for the Grand Blanc Fire Commission can be obtained from the township administrative offices.